-The adaptive hash
+The adaptive hash index feature enables

-sacrificing any transactional features or reliability.
-This
+buffer pool without sacrificing transactional features or

-feature is enabled by the
+reliability.
+The adaptive hash index feature is enabled by the

-option, or turned off by
+variable, or turned off at server startup by

 If a table fits almost entirely in main memory, a hash index can